Overbright Cards In Reflections In 3dsmax

 So lets get back to our scene.
 At any given point, say the maximum reflectivity of the object is 0.25.
 Our plane has a maximum brightness of pure white, 1.0.
 So if you do the math, our card brightness value of 1.0 is multiplied by the maximum reflection on your surface, which was 0.25, to get a final color of 0.25, which isn't very bright.
 To get a brighter reflection, you will need to give your object a color value of larger than 1.
 These sorts of cards are often referred to as an "overbright card" or "brighter-than-white card card".

-Every 3d app has it's own way to make an overbright card, in 3dsmax, you do this using an output map.
+To make an overbright card in 3dsmax for the scanline renderer, you do this using an output map.
 Place an Output map into the color value of your card material, then set the RGB Level to 10.

 Figure 3